On Tutte cycles containing three prescribed edges: Introduction

 \section{Introduction}

 Let $G$ be a graph.
 We use $V(G)$ and $E(G)$ to denote the vertex set and edge set of $G$, respectively, and use $|G|$ to denote the number of vertices in $G$.
 Let $H$ be a subgraph of $G$.
 We use $G-H$ to denote the graph obtained from $G$ by deleting $H$ and all edges of $G$ incident with $H$.
 An $H$-\define{bridge} of $G$ is a subgraph of $G$ that is either induced by an edge in $E(G) \setminus E(H)$ with both incident vertices belonging to $H$, or induced by the edges of $G$ incident with at least one vertex of a single component of $G - H$.
-(An $H$-bridge induced by a single edge is \define{trivial}.)
-Given an $H$-bridge $B$ of $G$, the \define{attachments} of $B$ on $H$ are vertices in $V(H) \cap V(B)$.
+(An $H$-bridge induced by a single edge \track{with both incident vertices belonging to $H$} is \define{trivial}.)
+Given an $H$-bridge $B$ of $G$, the \define{attachments} of $B$ on $H$ are \track{the} vertices in $V(H) \cap V(B)$.
 A subgraph $H$ of $G$ is \define{Tutte} if every $H$-bridge of $G$ has at most three attachments on $H$.
 If $G$ is 4-connected with $|G| > 4$ and $H$ is a Tutte subgraph of $G$, then $V(G) = V(H)$.

 Tutte subgraphs are important in the study of Hamiltonicity of planar graphs.
-Tait \cite{T84} conjectured that 3-connected planar graphs are Hamiltonian.
-Tutte \cite{T46} disproved Tait's conjenture with a counterexample, and there has been work on finding more, see \cite{ABHM00, HM88}.
+A path or cycle in a graph $G$ is \define{Hamiltonian} if it visits every vertex of $G$.
+A graph is \define{Hamiltonian} if it contains a Hamiltonian cycle, and is \define{Hamiltonian-connected} if there is a Hamiltonian path connecting every pair of vertices.
+Tait \cite{T84} conjectured that 3-connected \track{cubic} planar graphs are Hamiltonian.
+Tutte \cite{T46} disproved Tait's conjecture with a counterexample, and there has been work on finding more, see \cite{ABHM00, HM88}.
 Later, Tutte \cite{T56} showed the existence of Tutte cycles in 2-connected planar graphs.
 As a corollary, all 4-connected planar graphs are Hamiltonian.

 Let $H$ and $S$ be subgraphs of a graph $G$. $H$ is said to be an $S$-\define{Tutte subgraph} if $H$ is Tutte and every $H$-bridge of $G$ containing an edge of $S$ has at most two attachments on $H$.

-Thomassen \cite{T83} proved that if $G$ is a 2-connected plane graph and $C$ is a facial cycle of $G$ then $G$ has a $C$-Tutte path between two given vertices of $C$ and containing a specified edge of $C$.
-As a consequence, 4-connected planar graphs are Hamiltonian-connected.
+\track{Let $G$ be a 2-connected plane graph and $C$ be the outer cycle of $G$, i.e., the cycle bounding the infinite face of $G$.
+Let $v \in V(C)$, $e \in E(C)$, and $u \in V(G)$ such that $u$ and $v$ are distinct.
+Thomassen \cite{T83}, with a small correction by Chiba and Nishizeki \cite{CN86}, proved that there exists an $C$-Tutte path $P$ between $u$ and $v$ such that $e \in E(P)$.} As a consequence, 4-connected planar graphs are Hamiltonian-connected.